 The industries in which employees are most commonly affected by COPD and emphysema are dry cleaners and coal miners.
 This is because both working environments contain lots of tiny particles and fine dust, which can irritate the lungs over time.
 Over time, this can lead to the development of emphysema.

-If you’d like to make a lung-related disease compensation claim, talk to our team today.
+If you’d like to make a lung-related disease compensation claim, such as emphysema compensation claims, please don’t hesitate to talk to our team today.

 Emphysema is a long-term degenerative condition that can be caused by airborne irritants.
 These could be produced in industrial and chemical processes, though the condition can also be caused by smoking.